ELECTRIFY MISSOULA

 Picture

 First.
-If you have or plan to get an E-Bike, you don't need to do anything!
-The battery packs plug into the wall.
-You are good to go.
-You should feel good.
+If you have or plan to get an e-bike, you don't need to do anything!
+The battery pack plugs into the wall.
+You are good to go!
 Yippee!
+(Watch Abby's story about transitioning to a one-car family and getting a cargo e-bike.)

 Second.
 If you're a homeowner considering purchasing an EV, you may need to upgrade your electrical system to accommodate at-home charging.
-What you do depends on whether you are okay with
+What you do depends on what kind of charging you're looking for:

 2. A Level 2 faster charge.
 These usually require adjustments to your home's electrical system, such as installing dedicated circuits and outlets, and they charge in 4-6 hours.

-Scroll down for more on charging levels.
-And here are a few good links:
+More on charging levels below + a few good links:

 • Montana DEQ has some basic information here - scroll down to transportation and click on EV in the accordion.